Pipestave Hill Equestrian Area

 SPRING/SUMMER UPDATE & CROSS COUNTRY COURSE INFO:

 The Cross Country Course and most of the jumps are now OPEN, thanks to a dedicated group of volunteers.
 It will remain open for the rest of the summer, as long as the footing is safe.
-There are a few jumps that are still closed and tied off because they have been damaged and are under repair.
-All the jumps will be closed prior to both of our Horse Trials from July 8th - 13th, and October 6th - 12th.
+All the jumps will be closed prior to our Fall Horse Trials from October 6th - 12th.
 Please check here for any updates and thanks for your co-operation.

 THE RINGS ARE FOR MOUNTED RIDING & GRAZING ONLY